hiikezoe/web-ext-webpack-plugin/README.md

   Defaults to false.

+- `selfHosted` (optional) - If `true` declares that your extension will be self-hosted and disables lint messages related to hosting on addons.mozilla.org.

+  Defaults to `false`.

 - `sourceDir` (optional) - The folder where webpack is building your extension to.
   Typically this will be where you have configured `output.path` to point to.